 White is white, right?
 Au contraire!
-There are many variations to the snowy tone, and we've broken down the best wedding whites for each unique skin tone.
+There are many variations to this snowy color, and we've broken down the best wedding whites for each unique skin tone.

 Many brides go to their first bridal salon with dreams of finding their fairytale wedding gown—and are soon disappointed.
 They try on gown after gown that looks beautiful on the hanger, but when they slip into them they just don’t live up to the dream.
 They know something isn’t quite right but they can’t put their finger on it.